 Are you looking for the best things to do on the Big Island with kids?
 Keep scrolling to read my honest review of the Kona Glass Bottom Boat tour to see if it’s right for your family.

-This Kona Glass Bottom Tour Review contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Kona Glass Bottom Tour Review was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Looking for the best Kona boat tour for families with young kids?